 A defendant may claim mistaken identity (“it wasn’t me”) or self-defense in the event of an aggravated assault charge.
 Other defenses include determining that the victim had possession of the weapon in question (which may reduce the charge to simple assault, if the elevating elements can be disproved).

 Any aggravated assault with a weapon carries a mandatory prison sentence in Arizona.

 Both a person’s criminal history and the circumstances of the crime impact the length of the sentence.
 A first offender may face between 5 and 15 years in prison.

 A second conviction can increase the sentence to as much as 10 to 20 years in prison, and a third conviction can measure between 15 and 25 years.

 While jail time is nearly guaranteed in the event of a conviction, there is great flexibility in the length of the sentence.
-A knowledgeable, confident attorney at the Stewart Law Group will fight to ensure you receive shortest prison sentence allowed by law.
+A knowledgeable, confident aggravated assault lawyer at the Stewart Law Group will fight to ensure you receive shortest prison sentence allowed by law.
 Call our offices today for a FREE case evaluation.